Marketplacer-CustomerSuccess/Guidelines/Service Process.md

 5. You will be kept informed about the progress of any open requests via email and through the Marketplacer customer support center

 Please note that the response time is dependent on your package level.
-(See service level packages)
+(See Msaas service level packages)